fab672000/SevenZipSharp/readme.md

-This is a fork from [tomap's fork](https://github.com/tomap/SevenZipSharp) of the [original CodePlex project](https://archive.codeplex.com/?p=sevenzipsharp).
+This is a fork from [squidbox's fork](https://github.com/tomap/SevenZipSharp) of the [original CodePlex project](https://archive.codeplex.com/?p=sevenzipsharp).

 ## Continuous Integration